Small scale equidistribution of Hecke eigenforms at infinity: Small scale quantum ergodicity around infinity

 We can now finish the proof: We open up the square of the expression on the right-hand side of the theorem and use the expressions in \eqref{paper}, \eqref{rock}, and \eqref{anotherone}.
 The main terms cancel and we are left with the claimed error term.

 \end{proof}

 \begin{rem} It is obvious from the above proof that a subconvexity result in the $k$-aspect for $L(s, \sym^2 f)$ would give an improvement of the exponent.
-In fact a non-trivial bound on the second moment of $L(s, \sym^2f)$ in the weight aspect would suffice. \end{rem} Theorem \ref{ergodicity} shows that if $0<\theta<1$ then mostly (i.e. in a full-density set of $f\in H_k$ ) we have
+In fact a non-trivial bound on the second moment of $L(s, \sym^2 f)$ in the weight aspect would suffice.
+For $s=1/2$ such estimates has been proved in \cite{Khan:2010a}. \end{rem} Theorem \ref{ergodicity} shows that if $0<\theta<1$ then mostly (i.e. in a full-density set of $f\in H_k$ ) we have

 If we go below the Planck scale, i.e. if we let $\theta\geq 1$, then this is \emph{not} the case i.e. mass equidistribution fails. \begin{prop} Let $\theta \geq 1$ and let $V:\R_+\to \R$ be a smooth function with compact support in $(1, \infty)$, which satisfies $\int_0^\infty V(y)dy/y^2\neq 0$ and let $\psi_V$ be the associated incomplete Eisenstein series.
 Then